Fraternitas Liviensis: History

 Corp!
 Fraternitas Liviensis was established at the by herbology students at University of Tartu in Tartu, Estonia on 28 January 1918.
 Its founders were Rudolf Hiir, Peeter Järv, Robert Koger, Johannes Pertens, Hans Sang, and Armand Sild.

 The University of Tartu recognized Fraternitas Liviensis on December 5, 1919.
 Its alumni organization was formed in 1921 The corporation joined the League of Estonia Corporations on May 4, 1924, becoming a full member on November 28, 1930.

 In June 1940, the Soviets occupied Estonia; all academic corporations were disbanded and their property was confiscated.
 Alumni of the group continued its brotherhood abroad, publishing the first issue of Fraternitas magazine from the United States.

 Six students held a meeting to re-establish Fraternitas Liviensis in Estonia on December 29, 1988.
-Its was officially reactivated at the University of Tartu on March 3, 1989.
+It was officially reactivated at the University of Tartu on March 3, 1989.
 In The fall of that year, the group purchased a house at Pärna Street 2 for it operations.
 After moving several times, Fraternitas Liviensis was able to reoccupy its pre-Soviet residence of Jakobi 52 in Tartu in June 2006.